cjohnsoncruz/dlx56_mPFC_1p_SohalLab/README.md

 # dlx56_mPFC_1p_SohalLab
-Code used to create data visualizations published in "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility".
+Code used to create data visualizations published in "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility", currently accessable as a preprint on bioarxiv: https://www.biorxiv.org/content/10.1101/2025.08.09.669414v1 .

 ## Overview
-This repository contains Jupyter notebooks and Python utilities to reproduce the analyses and figures for the manuscript.
+This repo contains Jupyter notebooks and Python utilities to reproduce the analyses and figures generated for the manuscript, using saved datasets located in /data/.
 The workflow can be executed either by running the notebooks directly or by using a script runner that executes them programmatically.

 Key components:
-- Notebooks under `code/` that generate Figures 1–7 and Supplementary Figures.
+- Notebooks under `code/` that generates and saves .png files of panels used in Figures 1–7 and Supplementary Figures 1-2.
 - Shared plotting/analysis utilities under `code/Function .py Storage/`.
 - A script runner `code/main.py` that executes all figure notebooks headlessly and saves the executed copies under `results/`.
-- Data samples in `data/` for testing and demonstration.
+- Data used to generate the figures, in `data/`.

 ## Repository structure
 - `code/`